-Attendance: Students are expected to attend all class meetings.
+Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
 If you know beforehand that you will be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
 If you are unexpectedly absent the day that an assignment is due you must hand in the assignment at the beginning of the class hour on the first day that you return to class.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to schedule a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 No final exam exemptions.

 Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework exercises help students review and reinforce concepts covered in class.
 The textbook exercises are arranged in generally increasing level of difficulty.
 Working only the low-numbered exercises will not prepare a student sufficiently for the test and final examination exercises.
 All assigned homework exercises must be worked until successful completion.
-Throughout the semester homework problems will be assigned for collection and grading.
-Students should submit all homework by the date due.
-Late homework will not be accepted without valid excuse.
-Discussion between students on homework assignments is encouraged, but homework submitted for grading should be written up separately.